RenatoBozic/Portfolio-Choice-Model-Modifications/Model 31/README.md

-Portfolio-Choice model:
+Portfolio-Choice Model:

-- 4_0 is modifyed in without REFINE
+- 4_0 is modified without REFINE
-- 4_1 is modifyed with REFINE (but do not work)
+- 4_1 is modified with REFINE (but does not work)